Davide Merola: Club career

 He began playing football in 2005, at the age of five, for Juve Sammaritana.
 Later, he managed to get noticed by Capua by various observers from all over Italy.
 After having done several auditions, 2014 is bought by Inter.
 On 2 July 2017, he signed a youth registration contract to stay at Inter Milan until 2020.
 He debuted with Primavera on 10 September 2017 in a Campionato Primavera 1 against Udinese and marked the occasion by scoring a goal.
 With the Inter Milan youth sector he was twice the top scorer and also won the Supercoppa Primavera, Primavera Championship and Torneo Viareggio.
 On 11 March 2019, he was summoned to play in the first team and debuted three days later, on the occasion of the UEFA Europa League, against Eintracht Frankfurt.

 On 20 August 2019 it was announced that Merola moved to Empoli.

 On 4 October 2020, he was loaned to Arezzo.
 On 14 January 2021, he was sent on a new loan to Grosseto.

 On 18 August 2022, Merola moved on loan to Serie B side Cosenza.

 On 31 January 2023, Merola joined Serie C side Pescara on loan with a conditional obligation to buy.
 On 5 February, he scored a brace on his debut for the club, contributing to a 5–0 league win over Potenza.

 International career

 With the Italy U17 team he took part in the 2017 UEFA European Under-17 Championship and with the Italy U19 team in took part in the 2019 UEFA European Under-19 Championship.

 Style of play

-Merola has been described as a classic striker who mainly operates inside the penalty area.
-Equipped with a powerful and precise shot, he is known for his lethal eye for goal, and has become highly regarded for his goalscoring ability since the beginning of his career.
-Despite his diminutive stature and slender physique, he is also known for having a penchant for scoring goals with his head, thanks to his quick execution.
-A highly technically gifted player, Merola is left-footed and is also known for his ability on set pieces, often scoring from free kicks.
+Merola has been described as a classic striker, operating mainly inside the penalty area.
+He is noted for his powerful and accurate shot, as well as his consistent goalscoring record throughout his career.
+Despite his relatively small stature and slender build, he is also known for scoring goals with his head, due to his timing and quick reactions.
+A technically proficient player, Merola is left-footed and has also shown ability in set-piece situations, including scoring from free kicks.